orcestra-campaign/livemap/README.md

 This is currently only a scratch and may actually never get beyond that.
 See below for some default documentation of create-react-app.

+## Getting started

+Before you can run the local server, you will have to install the dependencies.
+This can be done by `npm install`.
+Afterwards, the following scripts will be available.

 ## Available Scripts

 In the project directory, you can run: